-In addition to NV-CoV-2, we are also developing another anti-coronavirus drug candidate, NV-CoV-2-R. This drug candidate is comprised of holding remdesivir inside our polymeric drug candidate NV-CoV-2 by a process known as encapsulation.
-Thus NV-CoV-2-R is potentially capable of (1) direct attack on extracellular virus, to break the "re-infection cycle" by virtue of NV-CoV-2, and (2) attack on intracellular reproduction of the virus to break the "replication cycle" as has been validated for remdesivir.
+In addition to NV-CoV-2, we are also developing another anti-coronavirus drug candidate, NV-CoV-2-R. This drug candidate is comprised of holding Remdesivir inside our polymeric drug candidate NV-CoV-2 by a process known as encapsulation.
+Thus NV-CoV-2-R is potentially capable of (1) direct attack on extracellular virus, to break the "reinfection cycle" by virtue of NV-CoV-2, and (2) attack on intracellular reproduction of the virus to break the "replication cycle" as has been validated for remdesivir.
 If both of these cycles are broken, in theory, it is expected to result in a cure of the virus infection, or at least a substantially strong control of the virus infection.
 Remdesivir is a challenging drug, because it is rapidly converted by blood and cellular enzymes into a significantly less potent form.
 It is also almost insoluble in aqueous media.
-These issues have been cited as possible reasons for different data from clinical trials.
-In randomized controlled clinical trials, Gilead reported that remdesivir was effective in reducing the hospital stay of COVID-19 patients significantly.
-However, in analysis of field usage of remdesivir and other clinical trials, the World Health Organization (WHO) reported that remdesivir was not as effective as was thought based on the clinical trials that led to first its emergency use approval (EUA) followed by complete approval (Approval) by the FDA.
-Encapsulation of remdesivir in NV-CoV-2 is expected to solve these problems.
-Encapsulation inside NV-CoV-2 is expected to protect remdesivir from the rapid bodily metabolism, thereby raising the effective drug concentration in the body, and it is also expected to make effective drug available over a longer period of time than the Gilead formulation of remdesivir.
+These issues have been cited as possible reasons for differing datasets from clinical trials and clinical usage conducted under different conditions.
+In randomized controlled clinical trials, Gilead reported that Remdesivir was effective in reducing the hospital stay of COVID-19 patients significantly.
+However, in analysis of field usage of remdesivir and other clinical trials, the World Health Organization (WHO) reported that Remdesivir was not as effective as was thought based on the clinical trials that led to first its emergency use approval (EUA) followed by full approval (Approval) by the FDA.
+Remdesivir continues to be the most active antiviral against COVID-19 despite approvals of several additional antivirals as of now.